Betting Online Vs. Las Vegas

 Not so long ago, Vegas was the only place that you could legally place a sports wager.
-Fast forward a couple of years, and close to half of the states now have legal sports betting options of their own.
+Fast forward a couple of years, and close to half of the states in the US now have legal sports betting options of their own.

 In most of these states, bettors prefer online sportsbooks to land-based alternatives.
 This may make you think that Vegas’ reign in the sports betting business is all but over, yet Vegas is still a strong force to be reckoned with in the industry.